Auscitte/auscitte.github.io/_posts/2019-02-06-Crash-Dump-Analysis.md

 {% endhighlight %}

-No longer stalled by the error in basesrv's initialization routine, csrss went ahead and attempted to load the next mudule on the list -- **_winsrv_** (notice the same letter case pattern with a combination of small and capital letters).
+No longer stalled by the error in basesrv's initialization routine, csrss went ahead and attempted to load the next module on the list -- **_winsrv_** (notice the same letter case pattern with a combination of small and capital letters).
 An observant reader will have noticed that basesrv.dll was also loaded and then unloaded, the difference in letter case suggesting it was done as a part of another use case scenario.
 It is reasonable to suggest that winsrv.dll imports symbols from basesrv.
 Let us check this assumption using [pefile](https://github.com/erocarrera/pefile) python library by Ero Carrera.

 <div class="env-header">winsrv.dll's Import List</div>
 {% highlight python linenos %}